Bangladesh Collaborators (Special Tribunals) Order, 1972: Law

-The Bangladesh Collaborators (Special Tribunals) Order, 1972 was announced to try the local war criminals.
-On 24 January 1972, an order came in effect.
-The Constitution of Bangladesh was also amended to include Article 47 (3) in order to fasten the trial of members "of any armed or defence or auxiliary forces" for genocide, crimes against humanity or war crimes.
-In addition, the International Crimes (Tribunals) Act, 1973 was announced on 20 July 1973 mainly to try war criminals.
+The Bangladesh Collaborators (Special Tribunals) Order, 1972, was announced to try the local war criminals.
+On 24 January 1972, an order came into effect.
+The Constitution of Bangladesh was also amended to include Article 47 (3) in order to fasten the trial of members "of any armed or defence or auxiliary forces" for genocide, crimes against humanity, or war crimes.
+In addition, the International Crimes (Tribunals) Act, 1973, was announced on 20 July 1973, mainly to try war criminals.

 The government also announced a two-tier trial process where national and international jurists would be appointed to try some high-profile war criminals, while an all-Bangladeshi jurist panel would try the rest.

 Statements of the government

 Many statements were provided by the responsible officials of the government of Bangladesh regarding this issue.

-Sheikh Mujibur Rahman, on his arrival on 10 January 1972, ensured that the collaborators will be tried along with their Pakistani masters.
+Sheikh Mujibur Rahman, on his arrival on 10 January 1972, ensured that the collaborators would be tried along with their Pakistani masters.
 But he also asked his people to give the responsibility to the government.

-Sheikh Mujibur Rahman ordered Awami League leaders to gather proof against the collaborators and assured that the collaborators will be tried for times and again.
+Sheikh Mujibur Rahman ordered Awami League leaders to gather proof against the collaborators and time and again assured that the collaborators would be tried.
 On 12 January 1972, Rahman addressed people, saying that the criminals will not go unpunished under his government.

 Mujib on 14 January asked the Awami League activists not to take revenge and assured that legislative measures will be taken against the collaborators in time.
-On 30 March, in a public gathering in Chittagong he asked the people should he pardon the collaborators or not.
+On 30 March, in a public gathering in Chittagong, he asked the people whether he should pardon the collaborators or not.
 The people of Chittagong said, "No and never".

 Implementation

 The implementation of the law started on 15 February when an order signed by secretary Taslimuddin Ahmed was circulated stating that 14 top collaborators have to surrender.
-The list was made addressing Nurul Amin, Ghulam Azam, Khan A Sabur, Shah Azizur Rahman, Maulana Muhammad Ishaq, Khawaja Khayeruddin, Mahmud Ali, AKM Yousuf, Abbas Ali Khan and many others as collaborators.
+The list was made addressing Nurul Amin, Ghulam Azam, Khan A. Sabur, Shah Azizur Rahman, Maulana Muhammad Ishaq, Khawaja Khayeruddin, Mahmud Ali, AKM Yousuf, Abbas Ali Khan, and many others as collaborators.

 Later on, thousands of collaborators were arrested under the act.